 In addition, home projectors are often small in size for portability.
 It is a big selling point, but the small size of the body also increases the difficulty of its heat dissipation.

-How do home projectors dissipate heat? as well as methods of cooling them
+How do home projectors dissipate heat?

 Best Practices for Dissipating Heat from Home Projectors

-Specifically for ourselves, how can we help the machine dissipate heat in daily use?
+Specifically, how can we help the machine dissipate heat in daily use?
 In fact, it is not difficult.
 Here is the summary of a few points:

 - Do not block the vents of the projector during use.
 Ensure that the vents are unobstructed and do not have debris.
 If the vents are blocked, the machine will not be able to dissipate heat, and a series of problems will occur.